scipy-conference/scipy_proceedings/papers/carroll_et_al/ccarroll_et_al_scipy_2018.rst

 feasible.

-The traditional approach in macroeconomics has been to assume that aggregate behavior can adequately be understood by modeling the behavior of a single ‘representative agent.’
-HA macroeconomics instead starts by constructing models of the behavior of individual microeconomic agents (a firm or a consumer, e.g.) that match key facts (e.g., some people are borrowers and others are savers) from the rich microeconomic evidence about the behavior and circumstances of such agents.
+The traditional approach in macroeconomics has been to assume that aggregate behavior can be understood by modeling the behavior of a single ‘representative agent.’
+HA macroeconomics instead starts by constructing models of the behavior of individual microeconomic agents (a firm or a consumer, e.g.) that match key facts (some people are borrowers and others are savers, say) from the rich microeconomic evidence about the behavior and circumstances of such agents.
 With that solid foundation in place, macroeconomic outcomes are constructed by aggregating the behavior of the idiosyncratic agents subject to sensible